Nox-Labs/confidential-transfers/packages/frontend-demo/README.md

+> This project currently in development and should be used only for testing purposes.
+Not a standalone project, should be used from root project.

 # Frontend Demo for Confidential Transfers

 > This package cannot be used standalone without the backend service, and scripts in root project.